 What to Look for When Choosing a Bank or Credit Union

-When choosing a bank or credit union, you should consider a number of factors.
+When choosing a bank or credit union, you should consider several factors.

-Security, customer service, and types of services you need are a few features to explore.
-Let's look at these and other considerations you should think about when looking for your next bank or credit union
+Security, customer service, and the types of services you need are a few features to explore.
+Let's look at these and other considerations you should think about when looking for your next bank or credit union.

 What are the Differences and Similarities between Banks and Credit Unions?

 They both securely hold your funds and have many of the same products and services, such as checking and savings accounts.
 You can get home loans and auto loans through banks and credit unions too.
 Credit unions have thousands of ATMs across the country, similar to a bank's coverage.
 So, what makes a credit union different from a bank?
 A few differences include:

 - Banks are profit-driven; credit unions operate as not-for-profits.

 - Banks must report to stockholders.
 Credit unions serve their members.